Murder of Cecilia Strzyzowski: Summary

-For their part, the defense of César Sena, Gustavo Obregón, Fabiana González, Griselda Reinoso and Gustavo Melgarejo presented a request to appeal the arrest warrant and the prosecutors' indictment, asking that the case be categorized as "forced disappearance", arguing that "it is not proven that Cecilia died" since her body was not found.
+For their part, the defense of César Sena, Gustavo Obregón, Fabiana González, Griselda Reinoso and Gustavo Melgarejo presented a request to appeal the arrest warrant and the prosecutors' indictment, asking that the case be categorized as "forced disappearance," arguing that "it is not proven that Cecilia died" since her body was not found.

 In relation to the case, an investigation has been initiated for laundering and evasion of financial assets to the Sena family.
 During one of the raids, $6,058,190 Argentine pesos were found in César Sena's home without justification.
-According to the report of the Federal Prosecutor's Office of Chaco, Emerenciano and Acuña perform functions in two organizations: the "Doctor Saul Acuña Foundation" and the "Emerenciano Sena Foundation", as well as in the "Emerenciano Labor Cooperative Limited".
+According to the report of the Federal Prosecutor's Office of Chaco, Emerenciano and Acuña perform functions in two organizations: the "Doctor Saul Acuña Foundation" and the "Emerenciano Sena Foundation", as well as in the "Emerenciano Labor Cooperative Limited."
 Regarding their political influence, the Sena maintain close ties with the government of Chaco, which is reflected in the execution of public works, the management of social plans and the deliveries of housing.
-In addition, it has been revealed that the Sena family has received a transfer from the provincial government for an amount greater than $141 million pesos, even after Cecilia's disappearance was made public.
+In addition, it has been revealed that the Sena family has received a transfer from the provincial government of more than $141 million pesos, even after Strzyzowski's disappearance was made public.

 The case took place near the time of the 2023 Argentine provincial elections.
 In these elections, Emerenciano Sena, Gustavo Obregón, Marcela Acuña and Fabiana Gonzáles made up the list of the Unique Socialist Party (PSU) within the official list of the Frente de Todos.
 Emerciano and Gustavo were going to be pre-candidates for deputies, with Marcela Acuña for mayor and Fabian Gonzales for Resistencia councilor.
 However, due to the scandal related to the disappearance and social repudiation, the Chaqueño Front decided to cancel the PSU's applications.

 On 18 June, the provincial elections were held.
 The media agreed that the murder case influenced the results, which resulted in a victory for the opposition to the government.